MKTG 3700 Basic Marketing: 3 semester hours

 MKTG 5740 Marketing and Business Analytics: 3 semester hours

-Prerequisites: MKTG 5700 and LOG OM 5300.
+Prerequisites: MKTG 5700 and SCMA 5300.
 A broad approach to marketing research as a model for acquiring, retrieving, and analyzing decision-making information.
 Includes market measurement, evaluation of sales and cost effectiveness, sales forecasting and primary marketing research studies aimed at solving specific problems.
 Emphasis is placed also on building a theoretical and analytical framework to provide flexibility in the design of marketing experiments and in judging recent research innovations.

 MKTG 5761 Business to Business Marketing: 3 semester hours